Koundinya-Git/omni-dashboard/README.md

 ## 2. 🔬 Deep Dive: Core Engineering Modules

 ### 2.1 Autonomous Neural Action Bridge (How the AI "Does" Things)
 Traditional AI chat systems are passive.
-Omni-Core uses a high-reliability **Zero-Math Fuzzy Parsing Tag Execution Bridge** to let the AI actually *do* work for you.
+Well, Omni-Core isn't "passive".
+It uses a high-reliability **Zero-Math Fuzzy Parsing Tag Execution Bridge** to let the AI actually *do* work for you.

 #### Tag Format Specifications
 Small, highly compressed AI models (which you need if you are running them on a normal student laptop) often hallucinate or break when trying to write complex code.
 To ensure 100% execution reliability, Omni-Core forces the AI to use simple, strict bracketed tags: